openhab/openhab-webui/bundles/org.openhab.ui/CONTRIBUTING.md

 # Contributing to the openHAB UI

+The [standard contributing and community guidelines for the openHAB project](https://github.com/openhab/openhab-core/blob/master/CONTRIBUTING.md), including signing off your commits, also apply for the development of the UI.

+The repository for web user interfaces, including this project, is located at https://github.com/openhab/openhab-webui and the code of this project, including this file, is found in the `bundles/org.openhab.ui` folder.

+## Prerequisites

 This project is built using [Vue.js](https://vuejs.org/), [webpack](https://webpack.js.org/) and [Framework7](https://framework7.io).

 You need Node 8.10.0 or later and npm 5.6.0.
-Gather the necessary dependencies with `npm install` then the scripts below will be available.
+Change to the `web` directory, gather the necessary dependencies with `npm install` then the scripts below will be available.

 ## NPM Scripts

-* `npm start` - run development server
+* `npm start` - run the development server (see below)
 * `npm run build-prod` - build web app for production (note: no need to prepare a production version when submitting a PR, the build server will do it)
 * `npm run build-cordova-prod` - build cordova's `www` folder from source and build a Cordova app
 * `npm run test:unit` - start the Jest test runner and run the unit tests